Diffusion Mean Estimation on the Diagonal of Product Manifolds: Background

-where $W$ is a $d$-dimensional Brownian motion, its conditional law $X|X_T=v$ is the law of the bridge process $Y$, which by Doob's transform is a solution of the SDE (see e.g. \cite{lyons_conditional_1990})
+where $W$ is a $d$-dimensional Brownian motion.
+Let $v\in\mathbb R^d$ be a fixed point.
+Conditioning $X$ on reaching $v$ at a fixed time $T>0$ gives the bridge process $X|X_T=v$.
+Denoting this process $Y$, Doob's $h$-transform shows that $Y$ is a solution of the SDE (see e.g. \cite{lyons_conditional_1990})

 where $p_t(\cdot, \cdot)$ denotes the transition density of the diffusion $X$, $a = \sigma \sigma^T$, and where $\tilde W$ is a $d$-dimensional Brownian motion under a changed probability law.
-In most cases, the transition density is intractable and therefore direct simulation of the process is impossible.
+From a numerical viewpoint, in most cases, the transition density is intractable and therefore direct simulation of \eqref{eq:doob} is not possible.

-The Girsanov transformation of measures provides a broader class of measures, including those obtained by Doob's $h$-transform.
-The appeal of Doob's $h$-transform is immediate from the requirement that the changed process is a local-martingale.
-As such, Doob's $h$-transform has been the standard method to define conditional diffusion process with tractable densities.
-The system of equations \eqref{eq: doob's transform}-\eqref{eq: doob's transform 2} obtained by Doob's transform can be recast in the Girsanov methodology as (see, e.g., \cite[Theorem 1]{delyon_simulation_2006})